benhaub/ccsToCMake/README.md

 ### 4. Strip the executable

-Since these cmake files should not make any assumptions about where you have chosen to place your .elf executable, you will need to add this into you CMakeLists.txt.
+Since these cmake files should not make any assumptions about where you have chosen to place your `.elf` executable, you will need to add this into your CMakeLists.txt.
 Something like this should work:

 ```
 add_custom_command(TARGET ${PROJECT_NAME}${EXECUTABLE_SUFFIX} POST_BUILD